 SUITCASE JOE GOES WELL BELOW THE SURFACE OF HOMELESSNESS TO CAPTURE THE MOST STRIKING AND INTRIGUING IMAGES AND STORIES

-Photography Suitcase Joe
+Photography Courtesy of Suitcase Joe

 With about many people living in Los Angeles County without a home, it makes many people wonder what solutions there are to solve this state of emergency.